bediger4000/self-replicating-programs/README.md

 The specifics of this are peculiar to each language, but are reminiscent of Combinatory Logic's `M M` term.

-Because `awk` expects to read lines of text on stdin, you have to run the self-replicating `awk` program like this:
+You have to run the self-replicating `awk` program like this:

 ```
-$ awk -f r.awk < /dev/null
+$ awk -f r.awk
 ```

 The `m4` macro processor self-replicator is of interest.